adonisk/docs/pages/api-notification.md

 ---
-title: Notifications API
+title: Notification API
 description: Receiving post transaction notifications via JSON API callback
-type: Server API
+type: Server Side
 layout: default
 ---

-##Overview##

-This document provides information about how Ezetap customers can integrate with Ezetap’s data posting APIs.
-Currently, Ezetap has the ability to post to external applications for Payment transactions.
-Ezetap can post to an external system whenever a payment transaction happens.
-The post happens even when a transaction fails due to some reason.
-Merchants need to provide a URL to which Ezetap can post.
+This document describes how Ezetap customers can integrate with `Ezetap Notification API` to receive notifications when payment transactions are posted in the Ezetap server.
+This can also be used to reconcile customer's enterprise systems when payment transactions are done against their business transactions.
+Once setup, these notification will be posted to the customer provided API end points.
+Both `success` and `failure` transactions will be posted on these end points.

+####How to activate Notification API####

+1. Customer should expose a `HTTP/POST` end point accepting `JSON message body`
+2. Notification API needs to be enabled for the merchant on the merchant portal

-> Ezetap posts the notification to external systems and waits for a HTTP Success response (Status 200).
-In case a HTTP Success is not received (due to network connectivity failure, timeout etc.), Ezetap will attempt to notify the external system for a maximum of 3 times (at an interval of 10 minutes each).
-If no HTTP Success response is received after 3 attempts, the notification is marked as FAILED (no additional attempts will be tried).
+Ezetap sends a POST message on the customer's API end point and waits for a HTTP/Success response (Status 200).
+In case a HTTP Success is not received (`due to various reasons, including network connectivity, timeout etc.`), Ezetap will retry upto 3 times (at an interval of 10 minutes each).
+If no HTTP/Success response is received after the 3 attempts, the notification is marked as FAILED and no additional attempts will be made.

-There may be scenarios when merchant has successfully received the data but Ezetap couldn't receive a response.
+	There may be scenarios when the customer has received the notification and processed them, but failed in responding to Ezetap.
 In such cases, Ezetap will keep retrying.
-Merchant application should be able to handle multiple posts for the same transaction.
+In such cases, customer's application should be able to handle (and ignore) duplicate notifications for the same transaction.

-###Configuration###

-Merchant has to provide Ezetap with a URL where data can be posted.
-Also, Ezetap needs to whitelist IP address where merchant runs the application.
+> NOTE: Over time, the Notification API may be upgraded with additional parameters.
+These additional parameters will be optional and will not impact existing customers.
+But the customer's API end point should be able to handle (and ignore) these additional optional parameters.
+This is to ensure merchant's application doesn't break when new attributes are introduced in the notification API.

+## API Documentation ##

+The API end point needs to conform to the following specification.

 The following headers are sent in the HTTP request.

-	URL: Registered Merchant URL
+	URL: Any Customer URL (REST API)
 	HTTP Method: POST
 	Content-Type: application/json
 	Request Body: JSON encoded key-value pairs are sent in the request body.

-Merchant needs to ignore any undocumented attributes that may come with the request body.
-Merchants application should not expect undocumented fields to be present in future.
-It will ensure merchant's application doesn't break when Ezetap introduces new fields or removes undocumented fields.

-## API Documentation ##

 JSON structure for different events and processes are documented below.

-> Some fields may not be available all the time.
-For e.g. In case of CASH transactions, the body won't have card related fields like  formatted card no. or authorization code from payment gateway.

-###Callback  JSON###
+Some fields are optional, for e.g. Cheque payment related fields (bank details etc) will be populated only for cheque transactions.
+Card related fields will be populated only for Card payment.

+### JSON Specification###

 JSON that will be posted will have this structure.